JaapHinke/iottum/push-api/index.md

 * climate: 5 minutes
 * headcount: 5 minutes

+In practice this means that the age of a data event in the occupancies category is _on average_ ~30 seconds.
+For a climate or head, the age is _on average_ ~ 2.5 minutes.

-For this data, the SNS notification payload typically contains an array of data events.
+From this logic it follows that, for this type of data, the SNS notification payload typically contains an array of data events.

-##### Realtime data
+### Realtime data

 For _occupancies_ data events that originate from a reservation (booking) that starts or ends, data events are sent in realtime.

-For this data, the SNS notification payload typically contains an array of with a single data event.
+From this logic it follows that, for this type of data, the SNS notification payload normally contains an array with just a single data event.

 ## Message verification